What Is Crowdfunding? Meaning, Types, and How It Works

 Frequently Asked Questions

 Yes, but the model matters.
-Donation and reward models are legal.
-Debt-based (P2P) is legal only via RBI-registered NBFC-P2P platforms.
-SEBI prohibits Equity Crowdfunding for the general public.
+Donation-based and reward-based crowdfunding are legal.
+Debt-based (P2P) lending is legal only through RBI-registered NBFC-P2P platforms.
+SEBI prohibits equity-based crowdfunding for retail investors through unauthorised digital platforms.

 Is crowdfunding taxable in India?

 Yes.
-For businesses, reward-based funds are treated as business income.
-Under the Income Tax Act, donors get 80G benefits only if the NGO is registered and the donor follows the Old Tax Regime.
+For businesses, funds raised through reward-based crowdfunding are treated as business income.
+For donation-based campaigns, donors can claim 80G tax deductions only if the recipient organisation holds a valid 80G certificate and the donor follows the Old Tax Regime.

 Does crowdfunding affect my CIBIL score?

-Crowdfunding may support product launches or early validation.
-However, funding success is not assured and may not meet larger capital requirements.
-Businesses with steady cash flow and documentation may consider formal credit options based on eligibility.
+Crowdfunding can support product launches and early validation.
+However, funding success is not assured, and campaign amounts may not cover larger capital needs.
+Startups with established operations and cash flow may also evaluate structured business loan options from regulated lending institutions.

 Disclaimer: The information provided in this blog post is intended for informational purposes only.
 The content is based on research and opinions available at the time of writing.
 While we strive to ensure accuracy, we do not claim to be exhaustive or definitive.
 Readers are advised to independently verify any details mentioned here, such as specifications, features, and availability, before making any decisions.
 Hero FinCorp does not take responsibility for any discrepancies, inaccuracies, or changes that may occur after the publication of this blog.
 The choice to rely on the information presented herein is at the reader's discretion, and we recommend consulting official sources and experts for the most up-to-date and accurate information about the featured products.